Information about Northallerton library including contact details and services offered.

 Are you interested in reading, discussing or even writing poetry?
 Or maybe you know nothing about it but feel you would like to find out more?
 If so, come along to our poetry group at Northallerton Library.
 The group meets once a month on Tuesday mornings.
 No previous knowledge is required and writing your own poems is not compulsory.
 You are welcome to bring along a favourite poem to share with the group.

 The free informal sessions will be taking place in Northallerton Library in the reference gallery space from 10:30am to 12noon and will take place on a Tuesday each month starting in March.

 There is a code club every fortnight on Saturdays from 10am to 11am and 11am to 12 noon.
 The club is aimed at children aged nine to 13 who want to learn how to code, write their own computer games and simple animations.
 The sessions continue throughout half-term holidays and stop for the summer.
 Please contact the library for more information and to confirm the dates of the sessions.

 This software enables people to create symbols for communicating.
 It is ideal for people and families where communication is impaired, for example by learning disabilities, autism or dementia.

 Family history IT support sessions

-Family history IT support sessions are held every Friday from 10am to 12 noon.
+Family history IT support sessions are held weekly.
 Our volunteer will offer help with the use of Find My Past and Ancestry.com.
 Please contact the library to check availability and to book your place.

 IT support sessions